hoffmangroup/segtools/doc/segtools.rst

 **segtools-overlap [OPTIONS] SEGMENTATION ANNOTATIONS**

 This command measures the base-wise or segment-wise overlap between segments in a segmentation and in an annotation.

+:Visualization: A heatmap of the frequency of overlap between segment labels and annotation groups, with each row normalized to sum to 1.
+:Visualization: If ``--by=bases``, a cumulative precision-recall plot for the ability of segment labels to predict annotation groups, where labels are accumulated in order of decreasing precision.
+:Output file: A confusion matrix of the number of overlaps between segment labels and annotation groups.
+:Summary file: A table of the precision and recall of each segment label with respect to each annotation group.

-The primary output is a pair of confusion matrices, computed at the base level and the segment level.
-In each matrix, each row corresponds to one segment label, each column corresponds to one annotation label, and each cell indicates the amount of overlap between the corresponding pair of labels.
-In the base level matrix, the entry in cell (i,j) contains the number of bases that are assigned the segment label i and the annotation label j.
-In the segment level matrix, cell (i,j) contains the number of segmentation segments with label i that overlap with annotation segments with label j.
+The primary output is a confusion matrix, computed at the base level or the segment level.
+In the matrix, each row corresponds to one segment label, each column corresponds to one annotation label, and each cell indicates the amount of overlap between the corresponding pair of labels.
+If ``--by=bases``, the entry in cell (i,j) contains the number of bases that are assigned the segment label i and the annotation label j.
+If ``--by=segments``, cell (i,j) contains the number of segmentation segments with label i that overlap with annotation segments with label j.

-In addition to the matrices of counts, the command produces two corresponding heat maps in which each row is normalized to sum to 1.

-Finally, base-level and segment-level precision-recall plots are produced, summarizing the ability of each segment label to predict each annotation label.

 .. include:: _build/cmdline-help/segtools-overlap.help.txt